levkovigor/freertos-template2/README.md

 ```

 It is recommended to use Eclipse to flash the boards conveniently.
+A list of all important combinations will be shown for the Debug configuration.
+Please note that all commands here can be run conveniently by using
+the shell scripts provided in the `cmake/scripts` folder.

 ### Build for the AT91-EK

+Can be loaded into SDRAM directly or to NAND-Flash 0x40000 to be loaded
+by bootloader.

 ```sh
 mkdir Debug-AT91EK && cd Debug-AT91EK